 Students majoring in Business Administration or Accounting can participate in a number of clubs and activities that are designed to supplement classroom work.
-The student clubs include the national honor society in Business Administration, Delta Mu Delta; the Business Club; the Financial Management Association; the American Marketing Association; the Financial Management Association National Honor Society; Students in Free Enterprise; the Accounting Society; and the Music Industry Club.
+The student clubs include the National Honor Society in Business Administration, Delta Mu Delta; the Business Club; the Financial Management Association; the American Marketing Association; the Financial Management Association National Honor Society; the Enactus; and the Accounting Society.
 Moreover, students are always encouraged to actively participate in the affairs of the department through serving on various committees, being a member of the Chair's Student Council, and attending departmental functions.

 Delta Mu Delta and the Financial Management Association National Honor Society honor students who meet high scholarship standards and who perform important community service.
 The Business Club conducts various entrepreneurial activities and organizes the annual “Business Person of the Year Award” banquet, honoring an outstanding community business leader.
-The Students in Free Enterprise Team competes in regional and national academic competitions, offers consulting services to regional businesses, and conducts a wide variety of important community service.
+The Enactus Team competes in national academic competitions, offers consulting services to regional businesses, and conducts a wide variety of important community service.

 In addition to its regular course offerings, the department has an active internship program.
 Internships are work-experiences for which students receive academic credit.
-Out of the 120 credits needed for a B.S. degree, interested students are allowed up to 24 credits of internship.
-In fact, having an internship experience is a graduation requirement for students majoring in Business Administration, Accounting, and Music Industry.
-The department offers many internship opportunities with various local and regional firms and organizations such as SUNY Fredonia Technology Incubator, Key Bank, Buffalo Sabres, Paychex, Inc., Smith Barney, and Cliffstar Corporation.
+Out of the minimum 120 credits needed for a B.S. degree, interested students are allowed up to 24 credits of internship.
+In fact, having an internship experience is a graduation requirement for students majoring in Business Administration, Accounting, and Public Accountancy.
+The department offers many internship opportunities with various local and regional firms and organizations such as Fredonia Technology Incubator, Key Bank, Buffalo Sabres, Paychex, Inc., Smith Barney, and Cliffstar Corporation.

 Honors and Awards